sradics/digital-garden/_notes/Notes from Simple Marketing for Smart People.md

 - **Double Down on What Works:** Identify the most effective marketing channels and tactics and invest more resources into them.
 - **Experiment with New Channels and Tactics:** Don't be afraid to try new approaches and test their effectiveness.

+## Template for assets
+Belief: *A notebook is a secret weapon of top creatives.*
+Claim: *Top thinkers and creatives relied on notebooks throughout history.*
+Proof: *Leonardo da Vinci. (ethos)*
+Format: *Text + Image.*
+Marketing Channel: *Instagram*
+Call-to-Action: *Enter your email address for a free PDF*

 # Notes on book structure
 + Smart move to provide a bonus and have people immediately register on the mailing list.
 + Great idea to have Billy and Tiago in two roles throughout the book

+# Questions and Observations
+## Difference Belief and Claim
+What is the difference between a belief and a claim?

+A **belief** is an underlying conviction or principle held by a potential customer.
+These beliefs can be about their problems, the solutions available, or the specific product or service being offered.
+Beliefs are deeply ingrained and influence a customer's decision-making process.

+A **claim**, on the other hand, is a statement or assertion made by a marketer about their product or service.
+In essence, beliefs are the underlying convictions held by customers, while claims are the explicit statements made by marketers to shape and influence those beliefs.

+### Examples
+- **Belief:** A potential customer might believe that they are disorganized and need a better system for managing information.

+- **Claim:** The course creator could claim that their course will teach the customer how to organize their digital life and improve productivity.
+***
+- **Belief:** A client might believe that having only a will is insufficient for estate planning.

+- **Claim:** An attorney could claim that a comprehensive estate plan, including trusts and other legal documents, is necessary to protect assets and ensure wishes are carried out.
 # Linking
 + Source: [[Billy  Broas-Simple Marketing For Smart People]]
 + 📖 Breakthrough Advertising (1966), is considered the Bible of copywriting